neu-se/CS4530-CS5500-Spring-2021/assignments/project-overview.md

 The project pitch will include:
 * User stories: high level description of how users will interact with your new feature.
 User stories are requirements specified in the format
 "As a < type of user >, I want < some goal > so that < some reason >."
 You should include at least 3 different user stories to describe how users will interact with your feature.
-* Acceptance testing criteria: For each of the user stories, describe how you (and we) would determine that the functionality is correctly implemente.
+* Acceptance testing criteria: For each of the user stories, describe how you (and we) would determine that the functionality is correctly implemented.

 ### Project Plan
 Based on the feedback that you receive from the course staff, you will propose a detailed plan to implement your new feature.